Processing math: 100%

 Last night, I delivered a baby girl.
 The infant weighed nine pounds and ten ounces—big!
 I examined the baby and I found her to be in good health.
 After the birth, I left the baby in the care of her parents, and I registered the birth for them.

-"Mother" as the Subject (Passive Voice)
+"Sister" as the Subject (Active Voice)

 Last night, my sister had her baby girl.
 She gave birth at home with the help of her doctor.
 Her baby weighed nine pounds.
 My sister held her newborn baby soon after the birth.
 She proudly showed us her new baby.
 She was relieved that her baby was healthy.
 She received flowers and gifts for the baby.